The real reason Amazon is sinking $1.4 billion into new offices

 Rishi declined to name any of JLL’s big tech company clients but concedes they include “all the names that you can throw out.”
 He says most of his clients are trying to figure out not so much what they should do with their offices, but how their offices can help them find and keep talent.
 “The biggest concerns and the questions that I get are around attraction, retention of talent, culture, the culture of innovation, collaboration,” he says.

 In Amazon’s expansion announcement, senior vice president for human resources Beth Galetti explains that the new offices “will be in cities across the country with strong and diverse talent pools.
 We look forward to helping these communities grow their emerging tech workforce.”
-And in cities like Detroit, Dallas and Denver, where the cost of living is lower than in tech hubs like Silicon Valley, Seattle and New York, that emerging tech workforce Amazon is after may also come at a cheaper cost.
+And in cities like Detroit, Dallas and Denver, where the cost of living is lower than in tech hubs like Silicon Valley, Seattle, and New York, that emerging tech workforce Amazon is after may also come at a cheaper cost.

 Twitter claims the flexibility of letting workers stay home is part of its “emphasis on decentralization and supporting a distributed workforce capable of working from anywhere,” according to a company statement from May.
 “If our employees are in a role and situation that enables them to work from home and they want to continue to do so forever, we will make that happen.
 If not, our offices will be their warm and welcoming selves, with some additional precautions, when we feel it’s safe to return.”